ashutoshmjain/gita/src/mathuraLanding.md

 Mathura was the anchor city in human edification.
 It had a vibrant tradition of inquiry and logic - that made it central to pre-Vaidik culture.

 Centuries later, Vaidik way of life spread  across major rivers - Ganges, Yamuna and Indus.
 Vast plains tended by many kingdoms, and spoken languages.
 This culture of abundance reached far ends of [South Asia](https://en.wikipedia.org/wiki/South_Asia) with Mathura at physical and spiritual center - and probably the origin.
 Interestingly, unlike the later periods ([Egyptians](https://www.sis.gov.eg/section/10/703?lang=en-us#:~:text=The%20Pharaonic%20Era%20dates%20back,and%20renaissance%20in%20all%20fields.&text=In%203200%20B.C.%20Menes%20managed,established%20the%20first%20ruling%20dynasty.) or [Greeks](https://en.wikipedia.org/wiki/Classical_antiquity)), this advancement isn't remembered  as an empire, nor a country; or even a religion.
 It is seen as the primal society of seekers.
 Those who figured out written language and arithmetic.
 And more importantly a foundational store of value - gold.
-No one sells gold unless it is a major crisis for the family.

 Visiting travelers, aggressors as well as historians named the region `Sone ki Chiṛiyā` (a Golden Sparrow) - for people here loved to hold gold - as an imperishable store of value.
 Unafraid and theft free, not only did they display their treasures in styles of jewelry, they decorated their deities with golden ornaments.
 Gold was seen as the celebration of life.
 Be it a childbirth or a marriage - exchange of gold gifts was deemed auspicious.
 No wonder, even today, Indian families privately custody [thirty thousand tons of gold](https://en.wikipedia.org/wiki/Gold_holdings#:~:text=of%20swap%20operations.-,Private%20holdings,-%5Bedit%5D) , and they never stop buying more!
+No one sells gold unless it is a major crisis for the family.

-It was here that gold evolved as the basis of monetary and measurement systems - a divine store of value.
+It was here that gold evolved as the basis of monetary and measurement systems - and a divine store of value.
 Humans learned to move value through generations.
-And store it such that would last them for next ten thousand years.
-This protocol- in physical (bullion) or digital (bitcoin) forms - would be the basis of a permission-less and censor-resistant network that manifested itself into apex asset of human race:
+This protocol- in physical (bullion) or digital (bitcoin) forms - would be the basis of a permission-less and censor-resistant network that manifested itself into apex asset of human race - desirable to rich, yet accessible to poor.

 ---